MI-AFP/tutorials/tutorials/03_branching.md

           currentYear = 2018       -- or from Data.Time
 ```

-## Evaluation, patterns and wildcards
+## Evaluation, patterns, and wildcards

 We will now slightly switch from branching to evaluation strategy of Haskell to understand why is good to use such things as wildcards and also to be able to understand bang patterns.

 ### Bottom

-To talk about laziness we often use term [bottom](https://wiki.haskell.org/Bottom) (&#8869; or `_|_`) which means *computation which never completes successfully*.
+To talk about laziness we often use the term [bottom](https://wiki.haskell.org/Bottom) (&#8869; or `_|_`) which means *computation which never completes successfully*.
 Various things can happen - computation can fail due to some kind of error or a computation that just goes into an infinite loop.
 Term bottom is related to value as well as to type.
 Examine those with GHCi:

 ```haskell
 data BottomType = BottomType   -- same as unit "()"